noahehall/theBookOfNoah/_aws.md

     5. subresources:
       1. access control lists: permissions, who can access this object. fine grained permissions on objects, or buckets
       2. torrent: S3 supports bit torrent protocol
+### S3 static website
+  1. create bucket and open properties
+  2. enable static website hosting
+  3. set index.html and error.html as the files
+  4. set permission 'open/download'for everyone on both files
+### S3 set versioning on bucket
+  - once bucket is turned on, it cannot be removed (but it can be disabled)
+  - delete a file
+  - go into old console (in s3 hmepage)
+  - delete the file with the delete marker
+  - go back to new console (if you want to)
+### S3 lifecycle management
+  - manage storage costs by controlling the lifecycle of your buckets/files
+  - create rules to transfer your files to infrequent access storage class or glacier
+  + transitions for current versions
+    - transition to standard infrequent storage classics
+      + you specify how many days after object creation date
+    - transition to glacier
+      + specify how man days after object creation
+    - expire objects
+      + set the current version to a previous version after X days
+  + action on previous versions
+    - transition to infrequent access storage class X days after object has been a previous version
+  + archive to glacier
+    - transition to glacier X days after object has been a previous version
+  + permanently delete
+    - X days after object has been a previous version

+## cloudfront
+  - can be used to deliver your entire website,
+  - optimized to work with other amazon web services
+  -
+### Terminology
+  - web distribution: used for websites
+  - RTMP distribution: used for media streaming (e.g. adobe flash)
+  - CDN: content delivery network:
+    + system of distributed servers that deliver assets based on the geographical location of the user
+  - edge location: the location where content will be cached
+    + distinct from AWS region/availability zones
+  - origin: the origin of all files that theCDN will destribute
+    + S3 bucket, EC2 instance, Elastic load balancer, Route53
+      + usually an S3 bucket/ec2 instance/elastic load balancer with ec2 instances behind it
+      + wherever the origin files are
+  - distribution: the name given to the CDN which consists of a collection of edge locations
+### edge location workflow
+  1. user makes request to an edge location distribution URL
+  2. edge location checks if the asset has been cached at that particular edge location
+  3. if yes, it returns it, if not, it retrieves it, caches it, and returns it to the user
+    + it caches it for the duration of the TTL

+### create a distribution terms
+  - oring domain name: prepopulated with all AWS resources, or you can insert a domain name
+  - origin path: adding subfolders within the origin
+  - origin id: give it anything
+  - restrict bucket access: to stop users frm using S3
+    + requires origin access identity:
+      - creates a new user for cloudfront to access S3
+  - Grant read permissions on bucket: automatically updates bucket policy
+  - origin custom headers: add headers
+  - path pattern: if you have assets in different paths, e.g. /videos and /images
+  - viewer protocol policy: http/https, redirect http to https, or https only
+    + best to do http to https
+  - allowed http methods: specify what clients can do
+    + you can post to cloudfront, and amazon will manage uploading it to your s3
+  - forward headers: leave at default
+  - object caching: click customize to modify TTLs
+  - Minimum, default and maximum TTL in seconds: the minimum time to live, how long do assets exist in edge locations
+    + default ttl: determines how long assets will be cached, and thus when your edge locations will be updated
+    + you have to consider the rate of change for your files
+    + modify TTLs usually require you to clear the cache, and that costs
+  - restrict viewer access (use signed urls/cookies): if you want to restrict content to a certain audience, e.g. only users who have paid for a service can access a certain url
+  - AWS WAF Web ACL: web application firewall, a layer 7 protection.
+    + operates at the application layer, prevents sequel injection and Cross site scripting
+  - alternate domain names:
+  - ssl certs:
+### created distribution terms
+  - distribution id
+  - domain names
+  - certs
+### created distribution configuration
+#### origins
+  - a single distribution can have multiple origins/s3 buckets/ec2 instances/ load balancers
+  - click a distribution > click the origins tab
+#### behaviors
+  - modify how the distribution acts based on certain criteria
+  - you can have multiple behaviors per distribution
+#### error pages
+  - custom error code / error pages
+#### restrictions
+  - geo restriction based on white / black lists for countries
+#### invalidations
+  - remove objects from cloudfront edge locations to force cloudfront to rehydrate the cache
+  - it does costs money
+#### tags
+  - you can add tags to the distribution
+### s3 transfer acceleration
+  - utilizes cloudfront edge network to accelerate uploads to s3
+    + instead of uploading directly to s3 bucket, you use a distinct URL to upload directly to an edge location, which will auto transfer that file to s3
+    + distinct url: BUCKETNAME.s3-accerlate.amazonaws.com
+    + user upload to cloudfront edge location > cloudfront sends to s3
+  - s3 bucket > properties > transfer acceleration

+## Cross Origin Resource Sharing (cors)
+  - allows one javascript in one s3 bucket to reference code in another s3 bucket
+  - add the static website URL from one bucket into the index.html of another bucket
+  - create a CORS file
+    + bucket containing file to share > permissions > access control list > cors configuration > insert the static website url your bucket that will be requesting this file
+    + you can have anything in a bucket, across different regions, and share them with any s3 bucket

 ## tips and tricks
 ### using ssh (pem file) to connect to EC2
   1. create ec2 and associate it wiht a pem file